obophenotype/cell-ontology/docs/editing_guidelines.md

 ## Considerations on style
 The following considerations apply both to all human-readable fields (names, textual definitions, comments, synonyms).

 * **US english or British english?** Where there are differences in the accepted spelling between english and US usage, use the US form.
+British english variants of the labels may be added as synonyms (e.g., a term labelled “epithelial cell of esophagus” may have “epithelial cell of oesophagus” as an exact synonym).
 * **Use of jargon.** The aim of the ontology is to provide useable descriptions and links to the reader.
 Consequently, try to avoid obscure jargon or pretentious latin/greek, especially where widely understood, plain alternatives exist.
 Where it will aid searching, such terms may be added to synonyms and/or as asides in the “gloss” part of definitions.
 * **That or which?** These are so interchangead that there isn’t really a rule anymore.
 But as a guideline, use “which” after a comma (e.g., “this study, which cost $10,000, was a success”), and “that” when no comma is used (e.g., “the study that cost $10,000 was a success”).
 * **Use of hyphens.** Yes to those that help clarity (e.g., “posterior-most”) and those that are regularly used/accepted in the literature.
 Generally, no hyphens after prefixes such as “sub”, “mid”, “semi”, “hemi”, etc. (e.g., “hemidesmosome” instead of “hemi-desmosome”), unless it helps with clarity (e.g. “multi-innervated”).
 No hyphens for composed location adjectives (e.g., “posteroanterior”), unless there are more than two compounds (e.g., “ventro-posterolateral”).